 There are several well-known non-profit organizations that serve college students across the country.
-Recently, one such organization asked me to redesign their outdated WordPress website.
+Recently, one such organization asked me to redesign its outdated WordPress website.

 - To encourage more students to attend these 3 main events